Symplectic toric stratified spaces with isolated singularities: Introduction

 For any topological space $X$, $\open(X)$ will always denote the category of open subsets of $X$ with morphisms inclusions of subsets.
-The symbols $\sets$ and $\gpoids$ will denote the categories of sets and (small) groupoids, respectively.
-By {\em presheaf of groupoids}, we will always mean a {\em strict} presheaf of groupoids with domain a (full subcategory of) the category of open subsets on some topological space; in other words, a (1-)functor $\mathcal{F}:\open(X)^{op}\to \gpoids$.
-To avoid unnecessary generality involving sites and categories fibered in groupoids, we will take {\em stack} to mean such a presheaf of groupoids satisfying some extra conditions (see Definition ~\ref{d:stack}). \\
+The symbols $\set$ and $\gpoid$ will denote the categories of sets and (small) groupoids.
+By {\em presheaf of groupoids}, we will mean a {\em strict} presheaf of groupoids with domain a (full subcategory of) the category of open subsets on some topological space; in other words, a (1-)functor $\mathcal{F} : \op{\open(X)} \to \gpoid$.
+To avoid unnecessary generality involving sites and categories fibered in groupoids, we will take {\em stack} to mean such a presheaf of groupoids satisfying the standard descent conditions (see Definition \ref{d:stack}). \\